-It is recommended that you become familiar with all the boat and engine systems before venturing out on extended cruises.
+It is recommended that you become familiar with all the boat and engine systems before cruising.
 Be sure to read and understand all caution, warning and danger labels.
 Furthermore, pay close attention to all notices as they relate to the vessel, engine, systems, and or other on board components.